 He says, “I will declare your name to my brothers; in the presence of the congregation I will sing your praises.”
 (Hebrews 2:12)

 I believe I saw the Lord on one occasion.
 Audrey and I were in the audience at Fremont First Assembly, in Fremont California.
 Judson Cornwall had finished preaching, and we all were praising God with uplifted hands.
 Suddenly I saw the Lord Jesus.
 He was standing.
 I was looking at His left side.
 He turned toward us and lifted His hands.
 He kept turning with His hands upraised.
 Then I knew He was turning toward the Father.
 The Scripture came to me: “In the presence of the congregation I will sing your praises.”

 And again, “I will put my trust in him.”
 And again he says, “Here am I, and the children God has given me.”
 (Hebrews 2:13)

 I think sometimes we may be excited about being a brother of Christ, but what about how He feels?
-From reading some of these verses I have come to believe that He is more excited than we are.
-Could this be true do you think?
+From reading some of these verses, I have come to believe that He is more excited than we are.
+Do you think this could be true?

 Since the children have flesh and blood, he too shared in their humanity so that by his death he might destroy him who holds the power of death—that is, the devil—and free those who all their lives were held in slavery by their fear of death.
 (Hebrews 2:14,15)

 Think of it!
-Christ became a human so He might be subject to physical death; and by this means destroy the devil.
-Now we do not have to fear death.
+Christ became a human so He might be subject to physical death, and by this means destroy the devil.
+Now we need not fear death.
 If we have confessed our sins and turned from them, death has no sting for us.
 We are alive with Christ at the right hand of the Father—now and for eternity.

 It truly is a colossal thought that as immature as we are, we are on our way to becoming like our elder brother and an integral part of our elder brother.